diberry/presentation-github-action/presentation.md

 # Verify GitHub CLI is available (should already be installed)
 gh --version

+# Verify nektos/act is installed (pre-installed in dev container)
+act --version

 # Install GitHub Local Actions extension by Sanula Ganepola
-# This extension handles nektos/act installation and management
 code --install-extension sanulaganepola.github-local-actions

-# The extension will automatically prompt to install nektos/act
+# If NOT using dev container, the extension will prompt to install nektos/act
-# or you can trigger installation via Command Palette:
+# or trigger installation via Command Palette:
 # Ctrl+Shift+P → "GitHub Local Actions: Install Act"
 ```